A remark on solutions to semilinear equations with Robin boundary conditions: Introduction

 Under these assumptions, it is possible to prove the existence of a positive solution to \eqref{brni} by making use of the Palais-Smale condition and the mountain pass Lemma.
 The authors show that there exists a $\beta_*>1$, such that, for $\beta>\beta_*$, the least energy solution has the maximum in the center of the ball, while, for $\beta\leq \beta_*$ and $\varepsilon\to 0$, the least energy solution has the maximum near the boundary, and, consequently, it cannot be radially symmetric.
 For completeness sake, we recall that the case $\beta=0$, i.e. the Neumann problem, and the case $\beta=+\infty$, i.e the Dirichlet problem, have been studied, for instance, respectively, in \cite{takagi_91,takagi2} and \cite{dirispike}.
 Moreover, these results hold in the more general case of $\Omega\subset\R^n$ bounded and smooth, as well as the one proved in \cite{beret_wei} for the Robin boundary conditions.

-We point out that in \cite{beret_wei} the authors do not exhibit an explicit solution to problem \eqref{brni}.
-In the present work, in dimension $n\geq 1$, we exhibit an explicit positive solution to \eqref{robin} with a right-hand side $f$ satisfying the set of hypotheses stated in Theorem \ref{gidas}, that is not radially symmetric .
-In particular, we exhibit a solution to Problem \eqref{robin}: see Theorem \ref{main}.
-It follows that in the context of Robin boundary conditions this set of hypotheses on $f$ is not enough to prove the radiality.

-Nevertheless, in Theorem \ref{th1}, we show that in the one dimensional case the symmetry result for the solution to \eqref{robin} holds under the standard hypotheses of Gidas-Ni-Nirenberg and the additional hypothesis $f\ge 0$.
+In Theorem \ref{th1}, we show that in the one dimensional case the symmetry result for the solution to \eqref{robin} holds under the standard hypotheses of Gidas, Ni, Nirenberg and the additional hypothesis $f\ge 0$.
 On the other hand, this is not the case for $n\geq 2$, as pointed out in Corollary \ref{cor1}:

 \begin{quote} \it In dimension $n\ge 2$, there exists a positive superharmonic function $\varphi$ that is a solution to \eqref{robin} and that is not radially symmetric. \end{quote}